ionic-team/capacitor-site/pages/docs/v3/getting-started/with-ionic.md

 ---
-title: Using Capacitor with Ionic
+title: Using Capacitor with Ionic Framework
-description: Using Capacitor with Ionic
+description: Using Capacitor with Ionic Framework
 contributors:
   - dotNetkow
 ---

-# Using Capacitor with Ionic
+# Using Capacitor with Ionic Framework

 ## Installing